sparrowcode/DiffableKit/Readme.md

 }
 ```

+All actions similar to collections.
 For example usage you can find in project in taget `Example`.

 ### Apply Content